ejsergi/Color-Attention-Experiment-1/ReadMe.md

 To see the documentation of the codes please go [here](Documentation/Main.md)

-Until work is reviewed and analized, all propeties of use are reserved.
+Until work is reviewed and analyzed, all propeties of use are reserved.

 Created by: Sergio Etchebehere